April 2020 Training Challenge: Explore DIY Destructible Toys

 • Give one to your dog and let them go to town!
 Watch your pup the first few times you’re giving them new items.
 While the majority of dogs will not ingest inedible items (especially if you’re not actively trying to get the item away from them), we want to double check to make sure they’re not ingesting them.
 A little bit of paper swallowed along with the treat isn’t a big deal but we don’t want them eating the whole thing!

 • Routinely provide your dog with these items for a couple of weeks.
 Do you notice any changes in their behavior?
-Let us know at [email protected]!
+Tag us on Instagram @petharmonytraining with your findings, pics, and videos!

 Happy training!